openoakland/openoakland.org/src/_posts/2023-05-29-public-ethics-commission-open-disclosure-meetup-recap.md

 {: style="text-align: center"}
 <div><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Zl0i8UwJUBI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>

 - All Oakland campaign finance information is available through the City’s website, however the number of documents and the data format make it difficult to sort through.
-Open Disclosure Oakland makes
-- You can drill down into each election, candidate, and individual donors.
-You can also see information on committees which spent money in support of a candidate.
+- Open Disclosure Oakland makes it easy to drill down into each election, candidate, and individual donors to quickly get a sense of who is spending in support of candidates and ballot measures.

 See it for yourself at [opendisclosure.io](https://www.opendisclosure.io)!